 - District H: Hempstead High School area (east of high school)

 How much does a permit cost and how long does it last?

-- Each residence is allowed up to two resident permits for $15 each.
-For each $15 resident permit that is purchased, a free visitor permit is issued.
+- Each residence is allowed up to four resident permits for $15 each.
 The permit is issued to a specific vehicle whose owner or principal operator is a resident of the address.

 How do I purchase a permit?